espocrm/documentation/docs/administration/import.md

 Provides the ability to import records from CSV files.

-Administrator can access import at Administration > Import.
-By default, regular users don't have access.
-It can be granted with ACL roles.
-Administrator also can add the Import tab at Administration > User Interface > Tab List.
+Administrator can access the Import tool at Administration > Import.
+By default, regular users don't have access, but it can be granted with Roles.
+The administrator also can add the *Import* tab to the navbar at Administration > User Interface > Tab List.

 In this article: